Pion Phenomenology from the Thermal Soft-Wall Model of Holographic QCD: Pion Form Factor and GPD at Finite Temperature

-Here $I$ is the meson spin and $m=N+L-I$.
-For the pion, $N=2$ is the parton number, and $l=0$.
-The latter corresponds to the orbital angular momentum $L=l(l+1)\hbar$, where $l$ is the orbital quantum number.
+Here $J$ is the spin of the meson, $n$ is the radial quantum number, and $m = N+L-2$.
+For the pion, $N=2$ is the parton number, $n = 0$ and $l=0$.
+The latter corresponds to the orbital angular momentum $L=l(l+1)$.
+Since eq. (\ref{masschl}) was derived in the chiral limit, where quark masses vanish, one obtains $M^2_{(0)}(T) = 0$ for the pion.
+Leading order corrections to the above mass formula come from considering the effects of chiral symmetry breaking \cite{GutscheChs}.
+We will compute this contribution to the pion mass using a temperature-dependent extrapolation of the Gell-Mann-Oakes-Renner (GMOR) relation \cite{GMOR} (see also \cite{Gutsche2}):

+where the temperature dependence of the quark chiral condensate $\Sigma (T)$ in the thermal soft-wall model follows from eq. (\ref{37}) \cite{Gutsche2}.
+The thermal profile of the chiral condensate has independently been estimated using the hadron resonance gas model \cite{janko}, and in chiral perturbation theory \cite{gomezn}).
+The temperature dependence of the meson decay constant $F (T)$ was derived at one-loop in \cite{Gasser} and takes the form

+Both $\Sigma (T)$ and $F (T)$ depend on the flavor number $N_f$.
+The GMOR relation itself holds only up to leading order in chiral perturbation theory, and is subject to higher-order corrections.
+Nevertheless, as our results below show, eq. (\ref{gmor}) gives a good estimate of the pion mass at zero temperature.

-From the pion form factor, the pion radius can be obtained in the following form at finite temperature:
+Next, using the expression for the EM form factor of the pion (eq.(\ref{FFF})), we compute the mean-square charge radius of the pion at finite temperature as follows:

+The GPD of the pion at zero temperature has been studied earlier in \cite{Hashamipour, Hashamipour1, Hashamipour2}.
+Here, we will consider the finite temperature case at zero skewness.
+As with the radius, the GPD of the pion at finite temperature can also be determined from the thermal pion form factor.
+The thermal GPD depends on four varibales: the momentum transfer $Q^2$, the Bjorken scaling variable $x$, the skewness $\zeta$, and temperature $T$.
+Here, $Q^{2}$ is the square of the four momentum transfer between the hadrons, the variable $x$ stands for the light-front longitudinal momentum fraction, and \( \zeta \) quantifies the longitudinal momentum between initial and final states.

+The general expression for the spin non-flip GPD is defined through the off-forward matrix elements of the bilinear vector current as in \cite{Nav}:

+Where $Q = P'-P$ with \( P \) and \( P' \), which indicate the initial and final momenta of a pion with mass \( M \), respectively.
+The quark field operators \( \psi(0) \) and \( \psi(y) \) are evaluated at two separate points in spacetime, 0 and \( y \).
+When $\zeta \neq 0$, the GPD quantifies the spatial and momentum structure of hadrons.
+In processes like Deeply Virtual Compton Scattering (DVCS), $\zeta$ is small (typically $0.1$ - $0.4$).

-The generalized parton distribution (GPD) of the pion \cite{Nav} can also be found at finite temperature from the thermal pion form factor.
-Whereas, the parton distribution function (PDF) only describes the probability density of finding a parton (quark or gluon) carrying a certain fraction \( x \) of the hadron's total momentum, the GPD also depends on momentum transfer $Q$ and skewness $\xi$ \cite{Hashamipour, Hashamipour1, Hashamipour2}.
-The general expression for the GPD is \cite{Nav}:
+In the special case when the momentum transfer $Q^2$ and the skewness $\zeta$ are zero, the GPD reduces to the parton distribution function (PDF).
+The PDF only describes the probability density of finding a parton (quark or gluon) carrying a certain fraction \( x \) of the hadron's total momentum, and is denoted by $f(x)$ as follows: